Enforcement of the Anti-Money Laundering Act

 If you spot a suspicious transaction, it is your duty to perform the necessary KYC checks and report your suspicions to the National Bureau of Investigation’s Financial Intelligence Unit.
 You need to report a transaction that you suspect involves money laundering or terrorist financing even if you refuse to serve the customer in question or execute the transaction.

 All suspicious transactions and suspected cases of terrorist financing must be reported to the National Bureau of Investigation’s Financial Intelligence Unit.
 The National Bureau of Investigation’s Financial Intelligence Unit has designed an online reporting tool that you can use to report suspicions either on your organisation’s behalf or in a private capacity.
 A link to the reporting tool is provided at the bottom of this page.
+Other parties than those subject to the reporting obligation can send their notification to [email protected]

 Various bodies, such as the Financial Supervisory Authority and the Finnish Patent and Registration Office, publish information and resources relating to the prevention of money laundering and terrorist financing.
 Links to useful information and resources are provided at the bottom of this page.